Die Curly Girl Methode | lockenkopf

 Curls don't like being rubbed dry with a terry towel at all, that's the best way to frizz!

-Instead: divide your curls into sections and squeeze out the excess water by hand, or put an old T-shirt over your hands (better still, a Microfiber cloth) and use it to lift the curls and scrunch them (scrunching).
-This presses the curls a little "into shape" and only removes the excess water without the curls becoming matted, frizzy or losing their shape.
+Instead: divide your curls into sections and squeeze out the excess water by hand, or put an old T-shirt over your hands (even better a microfiber towel) and lift the curls with it and scrunch (scrunch).
+This will press the curls a little "into shape" and only the excess water is removed without the curls becoming matted, frizzy or losing their shape.
 (Dry rubbing = frizz)

 6. leave-in - defining curls

-The leave-in bundles and defines your curls, while moisturizing your hair at the same time.
-The Leave-in is combed into the "towel-dried" or wet curls.
+The leave-in bundles and defines your curls while moisturizing your hair at the same time.
+The leave-in is combed into towel-dried or wet curls.
 To do this, rub some onto the palms of your hands and comb it into your locks with your fingers, combing the curls again as required.
 Finally, scrunch.
-Scrunching helps your curls to get even more beautifully "in shape".
+Scrunching helps your curls to get into even better shape.

-7 Gel & Mousse - Keeps defined curls in shape
+7 Gel & Mousse - Keeps the defined curls in shape

 Use the gel to fix your curls defined by the leave-in.
 Rub the gel into the palms of your hands and comb into the curls with your fingers, then scrunch again to finish.

-The decision as to whether Gel or mousse is individual, with mousse you get more volume but rather less hold, with gel you get a better hold in most cases.
-In my experience, it's almost always a question of personal preference.
+The decision as to whether to use gel or mousse is individual, with mousse you get more volume but less hold, with gel you get a better hold in most cases.
+In my experience, it is almost always a question of personal preference.

-8. drying for the second time - letting styled curls dry
+8. drying for the second time - drying styled curls

-Once you have finished styling your curls, the next challenge is how to let them dry.
+Once you have finished styling your curls, the next challenge is how to dry them.

-Curls are best left to air dry or dried with a DiffuserThe heat setting should be set to cold.
+Curls are best left to dry in the air or with a diffuser, with the heat setting set to cold.
 Too hot air can dry out the curls and make them frizzy.

-And very importantly: during drying - DO NOT TOUCH THE LOCKS!
+And very important: DO NOT TOUCH THE CURLS while they are drying!

 I am aware that it is difficult, but it is worth it.
 The definition of the curls is "disturbed" by touching them while drying and the dry crown then becomes frizzy again.